Mark Lilla

 Featured:

-Mark Lilla was born in Detroit, Michigan in 1956 into what he describes as a non-strict Roman Catholic family.
-After briefly attending Wayne State University Lilla graduated from the University of Michigan in 1978 with a degree in economics and political science.
-While attending the Kennedy School of Government he began writing journalism, and after graduating in 1980 became an editor of the public policy quarterly The Public Interest, where he remained until 1984.
+Lilla was born in Detroit, Michigan in 1956.
+After briefly attending Wayne State University, Lilla graduated from the University of Michigan in 1978 with a degree in economics and political science.
+While attending Harvard's John F. Kennedy School of Government he began doing journalism, and after graduating in 1980 with a Master of Public Policy, he became an editor of the public policy quarterly The Public Interest, where he remained until 1984.
 Returning to Harvard, he worked with sociologist Daniel Bell and political theorists Judith Shklar and Harvey Mansfield, receiving his PhD in Government in 1990.
-His daughter, Sophie Marie Lilla, was born in 1994.
+He is married to the artist Diana Cooper and his daughter, Sophie Marie Lilla, was born in 1994.

 The recurring theme of Lilla's writings is the contested heritage of the modern Enlightenment, especially regarding politics and religion.
 His first book, G.B.
 Vico: The Making of an Anti-Modern examines an early figure in the European Counter-Enlightenment, and has an affinity with the works of Isaiah Berlin.
-(With Ronald Dworkin and Robert Silvers, he edited the memorial volume, The Legacy of Isaiah Berlin in 2001.)
-In the 1990s he wrote widely on twentieth-century European philosophy, editing with Thomas Pavel the New French Thought series at Princeton University Press, and writing The Reckless Mind, a mediation on the "philotyrannical" bent of twentieth-century continental philosophy.
-In recent years he has concentrated on theology and politics, publishing a wide-ranging study of modern political theology, The Stillborn God.
+(With Ronald Dworkin and Robert B. Silvers, he edited the memorial volume, The Legacy of Isaiah Berlin in 2001.)
+In the 1990s he wrote widely on twentieth-century European philosophy, editing with Thomas Pavel the New French Thought series at Princeton University Press, and writing The Reckless Mind, a meditation on the "philotyrannical" bent of twentieth-century continental philosophy.
+His wide-ranging study of modern political theology, The Stillborn God, based on the Carlyle Lectures delivered at Oxford University in 2003, was named one of the "100 best books of the year" by The New York Times Book Review and one of the 150 best books of the year by Publisher's Weekly.
+In 2015 he received the Overseas Press Club of America's award for Best Commentary on International News for a series of articles in The New York Review of Books on the French response to the terrorist attacks of that year.
+Those articles became part of The Shipwrecked Mind: On Political Reaction, a study of how nostalgia has shaped modern politics, from Middle America to the Middle East.
+In recent years he has also been involved in public debates over the future of American liberalism and the Democratic Party, which is the focus of The Once and Future Liberal.

 Personal tools